fhiso/lexicon-eg/README.md

 In the meantime, the goal of the Lexicon is collect together the various terms currently in use, and differentiate them when there are different meanings/nuances, and correlate them when there are different words for the same concept.

-To request additions to this Lexicon, please contact the editors by email at <lexicon@fhiso.org>, preferably indicating a source for its definition/usage if one is known.
+To request an addition to this Lexicon, please contact the editors by email at <lexicon@fhiso.org>, preferably indicating a source for its definition/usage if one is known.